ejisenstein/cheat_codes/common_files.md

 - set venv through this code `ipython kernel install --user --name=<venv name?`
 - This should print the following:
-`Installed kernelspec myenv in /home/user/.local/share/jupyter/kernels/myenv`
+`Installed kernelspec myenv in /home/user/.local/share/jupyter/kernels/myenv` To get this to work, a lot of the time I have had to `pip install jupyter` itself.

 ### 2. Uninstall the kernel
 - List available kernels with `jupyter kernelspec list`